HyperGH/SnedDocs/src/modules/moderation.md

 Advanced settings for a given option can be accessed by clicking on the **cog-wheel** next to the option.
 Here one can customize the temporary duration of a punishment, if the offending message should be deleted or not, and some options also provide custom options, like bad-words detection, which lets users customize the list of bad words.

+## Permissions

+Permissions in this category are controlled via the `moderation` permission-node.
+For more information about permissions, please see [Permissions](./permissions.md).

 ## Commands

 Below you will find all the moderation commands, and a brief description of each of them.
 For detailed command usage, you can type `sn help <command_name>` in any of the channels where the bot is present.

 | Command  | Description  |
 | ------------ | ------------ |